-Victor J. Herlinsky, Jr. is a Member of Sills Cummis & Gross, a commercial law firm with offices in Newark and Princeton, New Jersey and in New York City.
-He is resident in the Firm's Newark and New York offices.
+Victor J. Herlinsky, Jr. is a Member of Sills Cummis & Gross, a commercial law firm with offices in New Jersey and New York.

 As a successful litigator in New Jersey for over twenty years, Mr.

 Herlinsky brings a wealth of knowledge and experience to the Firm, particularly

 in commercial litigation, land use and redevelopment law, and government